Debugging is the process of finding and fixing errors in your code. This is an essential

 your keyboard.
 This action will automatically add the basic components of an HTML document.

-Add a subfolder named "scripts" to the week02 folder, add a file named
+Add a subfolder named "scripts" to the week02 folder, and add a file named

 "debugging.js".